jinsareader/affection_project/readme.txt

 # must be installed module
 numpy
-konlpy
+kiwipiepy
 onnxruntime
 tqdm

-#other installed program
-konlpy module is using JAVA so jvm need to be installed.

 #how to use
-First, install those four modules and jvm before using program.
+First, install those four modules before using this program.
 There are four versions of .py files in main directory.

 CLI_ : program that has command line interface